 - Weather and hazardous water conditions

-Many of these causes involve a human error, and as such are grounds for a potential lawsuit.
+Many of these cases involve a human error, and as such are grounds for a potential lawsuit.

 Who’s Responsible for a Boat?